Little cottages that are old world and offer a different kind of travel experience.

 To give you an idea of just how many there are, the little brown dots on the map directly below shows the disbursement in just the Versailles area.
 But what you can’t see is that each little brown dot actually represents as many as 500 gites in that particular area.
 When the map is expanded to highlight around Versailles, for example, you can see just how many clusters there are, and I say clusters because each brown dot now contains about 25 gites.

 So finding one is no problem wherever you plan to travel in France.
 In fact, there’s so many to choose from, you can spend weeks just working through this part of your trip.

-These are not typical.
-They are generally about 1000 – 1500 square feet with 3 bedrooms, and look more like the one below.
+However, these are not typical.
+More likely, they are generally about 1000 – 1500 square feet with 3 bedrooms, and look more like the one below.
 This gite is 4 star rated and still pretty nice.

 One point to note about gites is that they’re incredibly inexpensive.
-These quaint and charming properties above are well under $1,000 per week, even in peak season.
+This quaint and charming property is well under $1,000 per week, even in peak season.
 Even the luxury villas shown above are under $5,000 per week.

 There is a reason for this — gites are located in the country, and I mean deep in the country.
 Many of these started out as farmworker homes, or were converted outbuildings and barns near the farm owner’s home that were converted into holiday residences.
 So it is extremely likely that you will have views like this out your front or back door.

 Still, there are lots of cities, towns, and villages that are within a short driving distance from most of these cottages for the times that you need some civilization.
 And when you’re not in the mood, gites are a perfect way to escape to a simpler old world style of living that’s hard to find anywhere else.
 The opportunity to have both lifestyles on the same trip makes it worth their consideration.